barbosa/clorox/README.md

 //
 ```

 I've never liked this 8 lines above (7 coment lines + 1 blank one).
-It does nothing but just put a lot of unuseful information in the beginning of your Objective-C/Swift files.
+It does nothing but just puts a lot of unuseful information in the beginning of your Objective-C/Swift files.
 If it is an open source project or if it is gonna be distributed, then yes, it makes sense to have it.
 Otherwise, it is just waste of LOC.
 I'll tell you why, line by line:

 1. Blank comment;
 2. File name: static.
 Xcode **doesn't change it** if you rename the file;